dhruv2x/TaskHive/README.md

 ## Overview

-This repository contains the code for a task management application developed for the client Rise and Shine.
+This repository contains the architecture for a task management application developed for the client Rise and Shine.
 The application is built using Flutter for the front-end, Node.js with Express for the backend, and MongoDB for the database.
 Firebase is utilized for chat functionality and notifications, and JWT tokens are implemented for authentication.

 ## Tech Stack